 Before we get into how to acidify your soil, let’s take a look at what soil pH is.

-pH is a measurement of how alkaline or how acidic your soil is.
-The scale ranges from 0-14 with 7 being neutral.
+Soil pH is a measurement of how alkaline or how acidic your soil is.
+The scale ranges from 0 to 14 with 7 being neutral.
 The closer the number gets to 14, the more alkaline your soil is.
 The closer it gets to 0, the more acidic it is.

-Most ornamental and edible plants will happily grow in a pH close to neutral, but certain plants (like blueberry bushes) thrive on acidity.
+The pH scale ranges from 0 to 14.
+Most ornamental and edible plants will happily grow in a soil pH close to neutral, but certain plants (like blueberry bushes) thrive on acidity.

 If you have an alkaline soil of 7+, you’ll need to amend it to make it acidic.
 Even a slightly acidic soil in the range of 5.5-7 will need some adjusting to get it below 5.5.
-Keep in mind that the more alkaline you soil is, the more work it will be to amend.
+Keep in mind that the more alkalinity there is in your soil, the more work it will be to amend.

 Which Plants Need Acidic Soil?